seansovine/rust_clz_xml/README.md

 We have added a Docker Compose service (defined in `compose.yaml`) with a containerized MariaDB database.
-It is setup with the following
+It is setup with the following config parameters:
-config:

 + root password `p@ssw0rd`
 + main user `mariadb`
-+ main user password `mariadb`
++ main user password `p@ssw0rd`
 + default database `collection`

-It is setup to have persistent storage, by saving its `/var/lib/mysql` directory to the `dbdata` subfolder on the host.
+It has persistent storage when stopped and restarted, by saving the container's `/var/lib/mysql` directory to the `dbdata` subfolder on the host.

-If you have the MariaDB client library installed you can access containerized database using
+If you have the MariaDB client library installed you can access the containerized database using the command

 ```shell
 mariadb -h localhost -P 3306 -u mariadb -p
 ```
+or using an appropriate connector library for your language.

 Soon we will add a utility to interface with the database, to simplify setting up and resetting the schema.
-Then we will start inserting data from the CLZ file into the database.
+Then we will start inserting data from the CLZ file into the database and add interfaces to view and update the data in various ways.